pondersource/peppol-for-the-masses-DEMO/README.md

 # Peppol-python-Demo

-A Django-based Website that you can see imidiately how it is working on our [Pondersource Demo](https://demo-pondersource-net.herokuapp.com) or you can download the code and run it on your local machine like this:
+A Django-based Demo Website that you can find here:[Pondersource Demo](https://demo-pondersource-net.herokuapp.com) or you can download the code and run it on your local machine like this:

 # Open terminal (recommended: use a virtual environment)